“An egg is always an adventure; the next one may be different.”

 Apsley Cherry-Garrard, Henry Bowers and Edward Wilson before the “worst journey in the world”

-On July 22 at night the camp was hit by a blizzard which has blown off and away their equipment tent and therefore there was no hope of getting more eggs.
+On July 22 at night the camp was hit by a blizzard which has blown off their equipment tent and therefore there was no hope of getting more eggs.
 The men have rescued most of the equipment but the blizzard continued and later torn the roof off their igloo.
 They have lied in sleeping bags, covered with snow with no food or water.

 The storm’s strength has dwindled over the next two days and the men were given a chance to survive.
 On August 1, 1911 they returned to Cape Evans having faced the longest exposure to the Antarctic wild than anyone before them.